Electricity production, consumption and market overview

-Total net electricity generation in the EU-28 was 3.10 million gigawatt hours (GWh) in 2016 — which was 0.9 % higher than a year before, following last year's increasing trend (see Figure 1).
-The level of net electricity generation in the EU-28 in 2016 was 3.6 % lower than its relative peak of 2008, when total output stood at 3.22 million GWh.
+Total net electricity generation in the EU-28 was 3.10 million gigawatt hours (GWh) in 2017 — which was similar to the year before, following an increasing trend (see Figure 1).
+The level of net electricity generation in the EU-28 in 2017 was 3.6 % lower than its relative peak of 2008, when total output stood at 3.22 million GWh.